GLOBAL MARKETS-Stocks slip as market seeks rate-cut timing, dollar gains

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Reporting by Herbert Lash, additional reporting by Dhara Ranasinghe and Alun John in London, Kevin Buckland in Tokyo; Editing by Mark Potter, Chizu Nomiyama and Marguerita Choy)
+(Reporting by Herbert Lash, additional reporting by Dhara Ranasinghe and Alun John in London, Kevin Buckland in Tokyo; Editing by Mark Potter, Chizu Nomiyama, Marguerita Choy and Richard Chang)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))